citr0net/citr0mods/README.md

 # citr0mods
+> [!NOTE]
+> A V3 is underway.
+It may be a few days though, the V3 will have the ability to choose your discord client.

 A modification to [end-4 dotfiles](https://github.com/end-4/dots-hyprland/) that gives some special keybinds to the user.
 The script ~~fully~~mostly handles modifying the hyprland configurations and adding entries to the keybinds screen.